Find a Lender-Approved Local Conveyancer in Arundel

 Recently asked questions about conveyancing in Arundel

-I happen to be the single beneficiary of my late grandmother’s will with all property in now in my sole name, including the house in Arundel.
-Conveyancing formalities meant that the Land Registry date was in March.
-I plan to dispose of the house.
-I do know about the CML six month 'rule', meaning my proprietorship may be considered the same way as though I had purchased the property in March.
+I happen to be the sole beneficiary of my late father’s estate with all property in now in my sole name, including the house in Arundel.
+Conveyancing formalities meant that the Land Registry date was in April.
+I want to move.
+I understand that there is a CML six month 'rule', meaning my property ownership may be considered the same way as if I'd bought the property in April.
 Will no one buy the property for half a year?

-The CML handbook instructs solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
+The CML handbook instructs conveyancers to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
 Technically you might be caught by that.
-How sensible a view lenders take of it, depend on the mortgage company as this provision is primarily there to identify the purchase and immediately sell or the wholesaling and assigning of properties.
+How sensible a view mortgage companies take of it, depend on the lender as this requirement is chiefly there to capture subsales or the quick reselling of properties.

 Last updated